-The Bonita Springs, Fla.-based builder has said it doesn't expect to have the cash to pay off $125 million in notes that the bond holders have said they intend to exercise their rights to cash in on Aug.
+The Bonita Springs, Fla.-based public builder has said it doesn't expect to have the cash to pay off $125 million in notes that the bond holders have said they intend to exercise their rights to cash in on Aug.
 5.

 At the end of its first quarter, WCI CEO Jerry Starkey warned that with less than $70 million in cash on hand, $1.6 billion in debt, and stripped of its goodwill, WCI might not be able to pay off the $125 million in convertible notes if the lenders exercised their right to be repaid in full on Aug.
 5.

 Plagued by cancellations in its high-rise condominiums as well as its single-family homes, the company lost more than $578 million last year.
 And its prospects for generating cash seem slim in the near term as demand for its products is nearly nonexistent.
 Generating cash through land sales doesn't look promising either.

 There has been speculation that Carl Icahn, owner of more than 14 percent of WCI Communities' stock and its chairman, may end up as the company's white knight.
 The billionaire investor recently filed an SEC report announcing he is talking with a "special committee" formed by the company to look at its options for restructuring.